The Diary of Manu Gandhi: Meet Bapu Through Eyes of a Young Girl

 Manu Gandhi was young girl who witnessed history unfolding.
 Lucky for us, she kept a diary.

-(This story was first published on 28 September 2019 and is being reposted from The Quint’s archives on the occasion of Mahatma Gandhi’s death anniversary)
+(This story was first published on 28 September 2019 and is being reposted from The Quint’s archives on the occasion of Mahatma Gandhi’s birth anniversary.)

 Manu Gandhi is a face you’ve definitely seen but probably can’t quite recall.
 Remember the photograph of Gandhi you came across in school, where he is walking to a prayer-meeting accompanied by two women, a few minutes before being assassinated by Godse?